skip to main content

 What are rating valuations used for?

-Rating Valuations are solely for the purpose of determining the share of rates each rating unit (property) will pay where rates are levied on a land value basis.
+Rating valuations are solely for the purpose of determining the share of rates each rating unit (property) will pay where rates are levied on a land value basis.
 Rates levied on a uniform basis, e.g per property, are not impacted by rating values.

 Rating valuations are not intended to reflect market valuations of properties through the three year life of the valuation.
 A rating valuation is made at a date in time.
 The valuations should not be used for current market valuation purposes.
-They are used to determine the share of rates payable by individual properties during the period the valuation applies, which for Hastings District Council case is 3 years.
+They are used to determine the share of rates payable by individual properties during the period the valuation applies, which for Hastings District Council is three years.
 The period these valuations will apply for rating purposes is from 1 July 2020 to 30 June 2023.

 Whilst the revaluation does not increase the total rates recovered across the district, the revaluation does redistribute how those rates are collected from each property.
-If a properties land value increase is greater than the average (i.e more than 51%), they are likely to see a greater than average increase in their rates from July 2020.
-If a properties land value increase is lower than the average (i.e less than 51%), they are likely to see a lower than average increase in their rates from July 2020.
+If a property's land value increase is greater than the average (i.e more than 51%), they are likely to see a greater than average increase in their rates from July 2020.
+If a property's land value increase is lower than the average (i.e less than 51%), they are likely to see a lower than average increase in their rates from July 2020.

 Does my rating valuation take into account any damage from Cyclone Gabrielle to my property?